 The Portfolio may invest in securities of issuers or companies from or with exposure to one or more "developing countries" or "emerging market countries."
-Such countries include, but are not limited to, countries included in the MSCI Emerging Markets Index.
-Emerging market countries in which the Portfolio may invest include frontier market countries, the economies of which are less developed than other emerging market countries.
-Frontier market countries typically are located in the Asia-Pacific region, Central and Eastern Europe, the Middle East, Central and South America, and Africa.
+Such countries include, but are not limited to, countries included in the MSCI Emerging Markets IndexSM.